MatthijsKamstra/haxejs/09expose/example.md

 Huh?

-Let's add it to an html page, like you normally would.
+Let's add it to a html page, like you normally would.
 And let's see how we access this script:

 ```